 - Armouring (galvanized steel wires)

 Advantages & field of application

-Major advantage of XLPE as insulation for medium and high voltage cables is their low dielectric loss.
+The major advantage of XLPE as insulation for medium and high voltage cables is its low dielectric loss.
 The dielectric loss factor is about a tenth of that of paper insulated cables and about a hundred times lower than that of PVC-insulated cables.

-In addition, improvements in manufacturing and installation process has led towards a dramatic increase in the utilization of this type.
+In addition, improvements in manufacturing and installation process have led to a dramatic increase in the utilisation of this type.

 XLPE cables have a lifetime of at least 40 years.
-HVAC XLPE permits a temperature of 90°C and a maximum short circuit temperature of around 250°C. When implementing HVAC XLPE cables, some challenges need to be tackled, e.g. long outage times after damage or failure, transient behavior and reactive power produced by cables.
-Specific risks for network operation have to be carefully analyzed case by case.
+HVAC XLPE permits a temperature of 90 °C and a maximum short circuit temperature of around 250 °C. When implementing HVAC XLPE cables, some challenges need to be tackled, e. g. long outage times after damage or failure, transient behaviour and reactive power produced by cables.
+Specific risks for network operation have to be carefully analysed case by case.

 Technology Readiness Level

-- TRL 9 for offshore HVAC cables and onshore HVAC cables with voltage rating equal or less than 245 kV.
+- TRL 9 for offshore HVAC cables and onshore HVAC cables with a voltage rating equal or less than 245 kV

-- TRL 7 for onshore HVAC cables with voltage rating equal or higher than 420 kV.
+- TRL 7 for onshore HVAC cables with a voltage rating equal or higher than 420 kV

 Research & Development